 - Only visit nail salons with a state license from the cosmetology board and that use sanitized tools (they usually come in a sealed bag.)

-The tinea pedis fungus that causes athlete’s foot can lead to an infection that spreads in warm, damp environments.
-If that itchy, painful fungus grows in between your toes, on top of your feet, or under toenails, try these simple home remedies for fast relief.
+So, if you have itchy, painful fungus growing in between your toes, on top of your feet, or under your toenails, turn to these simple home remedies above for fast relief.

 For more foot health tips, keep reading here: